oicr-gsi/shesmu/docs/implementation.md

 takes an input row as a parameter).
 There are a number of overrides and super-constructors to handle different numbers of input and output variables.
 The exact configuration will depend on what information the grouper requires.
-It maybe easiest to implement the grouper and see what information is necessary and then work backward to the grouper definition.
+It may be easiest to implement the grouper and see what information is necessary and then work backward to the grouper definition.

 1. Create a class _G_ that implements